odtheking/Odin/README.md

 # OdinClient

-OdinClient is a comprehensive Forge mod for Hypixel Skyblock, offering a range of features to enhance your gaming experience.
+OdinClient is a comprehensive Forge mod for Hypixel Skyblock, offering a range of features to enhance Your gaming experience.
 Access its GUI using the `/od` or `/odinclient` commands.

 ## Features